shaileshmamgain5/Carousel-Notification/README.md

 This is it!
-A carousal with specified items will be show.
+A carousel with specified items will be show.
 Now if you want to handle the click of an item as well (which normally should be the case), you may add a broadcast reciever for that.

-  **Step 6)** Make a broadcast receiver and handle carousal click.
-Whenever user clicks a carousal item(or other region, if it is enabled), a broadcast is sent to it which will contain the carousalItem data that is clicked.
-The bundle will be null if other region is clicked and not any carousal item itself.
+  **Step 6)** Make a broadcast receiver and handle carousel click.
+Whenever user clicks a carousel item(or other region, if it is enabled), a broadcast is sent to it which will contain the carouselItem data that is clicked.
+The bundle will be null if other region is clicked and not any carousel item itself.

          public class CarousalItemClickReceiver extends BroadcastReceiver {